joliss/broccoli-pug/README.md

 Because of Broccoli's design, this plugin is unable to resolve relative imports to files outside of its input nodes.
-The workaround for this is to move all relative imports into the input nodes (e.g. using `broccoli-funnel`).
+The workaround for this is to move all relative imports into the input nodes (e.g. using `broccoli-funnel` and then `broccoli-merge`).
+Note that imports must be in the same _input node_; it is not sufficient to simply include imports as a separate input node.
+You can do this by combining nodes using `broccoli-merge`.

 # Usage
 ```